LeTrungNguyen-07/8bit-adder-overflow-detection/README.md

 - **Wraparound:** Use modulo 256 operator (%) to wrap result back to valid range
 - **Input Validation:** Check inputs are in range [0, 255] before computation
 - **Output Formatting:** Used ANSI escape codes for colors and Unicode characters for graphics

+## Project Motivation

+This project is a small step toward understanding how higher-level programming relates to the lower-level principles behind computer systems.

+By starting with a simple 8-bit arithmetic problem, I explored concepts that connect programming with computer architecture and digital logic, which I hope to study in greater depth in the future.

 ## Repository GitHub